retry2z/Cube-part-2--Workshop/README.md

 ![GitHub stars](https://img.shields.io/github/stars/retry2z/ExpressJS-API?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/retry2z/ExpressJS-API?style=social)

+## Description

+The application is about information about cubes and there accessories.
+Registered user can add, edit, remove, their own cubes and attach accessories to them.
+Every logged user can provide new kind of accessory and guest user can see all list of cubes but not all details about them.

-## Features
+## Technoligies

 - Dynamic routing managing
 - Route guarding a different approach.
-- Mongoose
+- Mongoose for CRUD operation to MongoDB
-- Auth service - JWT & bcrypt
+- Custom Auth service - JWT & bcrypt
-- Default login - guest@example.com / 12345678
+- Back-end validation, Data-base validation

 ## Prerequisites